Should you avoid fat, reduce it, or eat loads of it on it in your quest for health and performance?

 Let's start with number one: 'fat makes you fat'

-This is a neat hypothesis, but it's bollocks.
-Truth is a crappy diet, no exercise, and a life spent between your sofa, bed and office chair makes you fat.
-Ice cream, left well alone in the fridge, in fact has nothing to do with it.
+A neat hypothesis, but rubbish.
+A dodgy diet, no exercise, and other lifestyle choices, along with basic body genetics increase a person's tendency to gain weight.
+Ice cream, left alone in the fridge, has nothing to do with it.

 But what this hypothesis did do very successfully from the 1980s onwards was demonise all fatty foods.
 Low-fat became a thing, and low-fat versions of our favourite unhealthy foods turned up everywhere.